arken-engineering/cerebro-protocol/README.md

-# Arken Seer
+# Cerebro Protocol

-Arken Seer is an oracle in the Arken Realms network.
+Cerebro is an agent swarm in the Arken Realms network.